Across the country, Democratic enthusiasm is propelling an enormous wave of early voting

 Combined, those three states will deliver 55 of the 270 electoral votes needed to win the presidency.

-Ted Mellnik, Emily Guskin, Scott Clement, Michelle Ye Hee Lee and Michael Scherer in Washington; Jeremy Duda in Phoenix; Brittney Martin in Houston; Josh Wood in Louisville; Haisten Willis in Marietta, Ga., Kevin Williams in Waverly, Ohio; and Kate Harrison Belz in Chattanooga, Tenn., contributed to this report.
+Ted Mellnik, Emily Guskin, Scott Clement, Michelle Ye Hee Lee and Michael Scherer in Washington; Jeremy Duda in Phoenix; Brittney Martin in Houston; Josh Wood in Louisville; Haisten Willis in Marietta, Ga.; Kevin Williams in Waverly, Ohio; and Kate Harrison Belz in Chattanooga, Tenn., contributed to this report.